robincoello/he-origami/docs/component-spec/modules.md

 ## File structure

 This section is non-normative.
-A module component *may* be organised as follows, but this does not imply any requirements aside from those listed above.
+A module component *may* be organized as follows, but this does not imply any requirements aside from those listed above.
 The following can be considered an opinion on a good file structure for a module.

 	.
 	├─ demos